eddieantonio/cree-sro-syllabics/docs/glossary.rst

   nêhiyawêwin
     **Plains Cree**, **Cree Y-Dialect**, or **nêhiyawêwin** is the most widely-spoken western Cree dialect.
-Notably, many words which have a "th" in Woods Cree and words that have a "n" in Swampy Cree have a "y" in Plains Cree; this is why Plains Cree is also known as the Cree Y-dialect.
+Notably, many words which have a "th" in :term:`Woods Cree` and words that have a "n" in Swampy Cree have a "y" in Plains Cree; this is why Plains Cree is also known as the Cree Y-dialect.

+  Woods Cree
+  Cree Th-dialect
+  nēhithawēwin
+    **Woods Cree**, **Cree Th-Dialect**, or **nēhithawēwin** is a Cree dialect spoken in Northern Saskatchewan and Northern Manitoba.
+It is distinct from :term:`Plains Cree` in that many words that have a "th" in them are spoken with a "y" in Plains Cree; this is why Woods Cree is also known as Cree Th-dialect.

   sandhi
     Changes to pronunciation across word and morpheme boundaries.
 In Cree,